ThePhoenix10/PongAICoach/README.md

 **Venue independence.** `test_7` is a different hall with a green wall and red floor, and gave 2.0% error against 3.7% for the main venue.

 **Negative control.** `test_5` is the only video the models never saw, and its pose stream carries no contact signal.
 It found 1 shot of 27.
 The pipeline stays quiet on bad input rather than inventing contacts.

+### External validation, unseen footage

+All numbers above come from cross-validation on the 12 training videos.
+The pipeline was also evaluated once on a 48 s clip from a **different venue with players absent from training**, manually annotated at 0.01 s resolution.

+Using the deployed models (trained on 11 of the 12 videos), it detected 35 shots against 35 annotated, of which **34 matched within ±67 ms (F1 = 0.971)**, recovered all 8 rallies, attributed the striking player correctly throughout, and reached **macro-F1 = 0.830** on matched-shot classification.

+That detection F1 exceeds the cross-validated 0.879 headline, but a single clean clip is an easier setting than the 12-video aggregate, which includes individual videos as low as F1 = 0.500 and 0.439. **This is one favorable external sample, not a revised estimate** — at n = 34 matched shots, a single misclassification moves macro-F1 by between 0.02 and 0.09 depending on the class.

 ## Findings